Arcadia-1/Sun_Research_Group/content/en/authors/Linxiao Shen/_index.md

 ---
 # Display name
-title: 邢朝阳
+title: Linxiao Shen

 # Username (this should match the folder name)
 authors:
-- Zhaoyang Xing
+- Linxiao Shen

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 博士研究生
+role: Assistant professor in Peking University

 # # Organizations/Affiliations
 # organizations: